A true story

 Writing and selling books

 You can summarize all your experience in a book.
-Writing a book is very intense learning process as well.
+Writing a book is a very intense learning process as well.
 By the time you are done with it, you can really say you’ve come to master the subject.

 I chose Leanpub for my High-Performance Java Persistence book and it’s been a wonderful experience so far.

-Amazon offers self publishing programs and selling books can become an alternative revenue source and an advertisement as well.
+Amazon offers self-publishing programs and selling books can become an alternative revenue source and an advertisement as well.